 - Participate on inpatient rounds for patients who have suffered from acquired brain injuries

-- Participate in inter-professional education opportunities in Neurology, Radiology, Endocrinology, and Rheumatology
+- Participate in inter-professional education opportunities with departments such as Neurology, Radiology, Endocrinology and Rheumatology

 - Call La Crosse home